QIANets: Quantum-Integrated Adaptive Networks for Reduced Latency and Improved Inference Times in CNN Models

 3.2 Tensor Decomposition

 Tensor decomposition further reduces the dimensionality of the weight tensor while preserving essential information for accurate predictions.
-This technique is inspired by Quantum Circuit Learning (QCL), where high-dimensional tensors are decomposed into lower-dimensional forms for efficient training of quantum circuits.
+This technique is inspired by Quantum Circuit Learning (QCL), where high-dimensional tensors are decomposed into lower-dimensional forms for efficient training of quantum circuits (Mitarai et al., 2018).

-For a weight tensor W ∈ RCout×Cin×H×W, we use Singular Value Decomposition (SVD) on its flattened matrix representation Wf ∈ RCout×(Cin·H·W), decomposing it as: Wf = UΣVT
+For a weight tensor W ∈ RCout×Cin×H×W, we use Singular Value Decomposition (SVD) (Wang et al., 2021) on its flattened matrix representation Wf ∈ RCout×(Cin·H·W), decomposing it as:

 After tensor decomposition, the original weight tensor is reconstructed using the truncated matrices, reshaping the compressed weights back into their original form.
 This process significantly decreases the number of parameters without greatly affecting model performance.
 We apply this method to each convolutional layer, creating lower-rank approximations to control the model’s capacity.